The Market Reaction to Stock Split Announcements: Earnings Information After All

 Columbia Business School - Accounting, Business Law & Taxation

 We re-examine whether the abnormal returns around stock split announcements can be explained by an information hypothesis.
-While recent research focuses on liquidity and catering theories, our evidence establishes a link between the abnormal returns and future earnings growth.
+Our evidence establishes a link between the abnormal returns and future earnings growth.
 Analysts revise earnings forecasts by 2.2-2.5% around split announcements, and this revision is significantly larger than that for matched firms.
 We further show that the earnings information in a split likely arises from the fact that splitting firms experience less mean reversion in their earnings growth relative to matched firms.
-Consistent with an earnings information hypothesis, the analyst revision and the abnormal returns are stronger for firms with more opaque information environments.
-Furthermore, the cross-sectional variation in analyst revisions is related to the variation in abnormal returns.
-We also find evidence on splitting activity and the market reaction to splits that is inconsistent with liquidity-based theories and mixed with respect to catering.
+Consistent with an earnings information hypothesis, the analyst revision and the abnormal returns are stronger for firms with more opaque information environments, and the cross-sectional variation in analyst revisions is related to the variation in abnormal returns.

-Keywords: Stock splits, event study, analysts, information, liquidity
+Keywords: Stock splits, event study, analysts, earnings estimates, information

 JEL Classification: G10, G14, G3working papers series